 Note that installation status and measurements are the responsibilities of individual members, whereas other deliverables are the responsibility of the FGYA.
-Consistent with the Memorandum of Agreement, the project database is managed by the FtMF.
+Consistent with the Memorandum of Agreement, the project database was managed by the FtMF until 2007, when a member company assumed responsibility for database design, improvement and management on a temporary basis for 2007 and 2008.